tourfl/mondrian_factory/README.md

 ### Space
 Mainly refers to color space.
 For _LMS_, the cones fundamentals are used, and for _RGB_, an RGB color matching function.
 The data are from the [Colour & Vision database from the University College of London](http://www.cvrl.org).
-Concerning the _HDR space_ this is the same color matching function but the images are saved as PFM images.
-This file format allow to work with images that are not rescaled.
+Concerning the _HDR space_ this is the same color matching function as RGB but the images are saved as PFM images.
+This file format allow to work with RGB values that are out of the [0 1] range.
 Yet, this is mainly used because an algorithm (private) requires PFM as input.

 ### Shape
 Currently there is only one shape available, this is the one from [Land and McCann's experiment](http://www.mccannimaging.com/Retinex/Publications_files/77LandSciAm.pdf).
-You could build another shape (with the same number of areas), following the model of the existing one (data/shape/_Land_shape.mat, modify the italic part).
+You could build another shape (with the same number of areas), following the model of the existing one (data/shape/*Land*shape.mat, modify the italic part).

 ### Illumination
 trying to emulate Land's illuminations, 5 attempts are available: